-How consistent are the institution's admissions, continuation and graduation policies with the objectives of the degree programs offered, and are these consistent with the practice of other Canadian degree granting post-secondary institutions?
-Are student academic files being accurately and securely maintained?
+How consistent are the institution's admissions, continuation and graduation policies with the objectives of the proposed degree programming, and are these consistent with the practice of other Canadian degree granting post-secondary institutions?
+Are student academic files accurately and securely maintained?
 How well do any applicable academic policies and records include consideration of any programs delivered collaboratively and/or off-campus?

-- #4 (Academic policies)
+- #4 Academic policies

-- #7 (Ethical conduct)
+- #7 Ethical conduct

-- #10 (Student services and student protection)
+- #10 Student services and student protection

-- Are the institution's published admission, continuation and graduation policies consistent with its program objectives?

-- Does the institution ensure that student academic records are secure?

-- Does the institution demonstrate that it values and upholds integrity and ethical conduct as it relates with students through the availability of full, accurate and truthful material regarding the following:

-- o mission and goals;
+- Are the institution's published recruitment, admission, continuation and graduation policies consistent with its programming objectives? - Does the institution ensure that student academic records and alumni records are secure? - Does the institution demonstrate that it values and upholds integrity and ethical conduct as it relates with students through the availability of full, accurate and truthful material regarding the following: - mission and goals; - history; - o governance and academic structure;

-- history;

-- governance and academic structure;

-- o program and subject descriptions;

-- faculty and administrator credentials;

-- o admissions requirements including credit transfer and prior learning assessment policies;

-- o systematic method for evaluation and awarding academic credit

-- clear and informative student enrollment agreements verifying student awareness of relevant policies;

-- support services;

-- o payment requirements and refund policies;

-- o financial assistance; and

-- transcript protection.
+- program and subject descriptions; - faculty and administrator credentials; - admissions requirements including credit transfer and prior learning assessment policies; - o residence requirements; - o systematic method for evaluation and awarding academic credit; - clear and informative student enrollment agreements verifying student awareness of relevant policies; - academic behavior (attendance, completion of assignments, plagiarism, etc.); - evaluation of students (methods, grading system and grading distribution, examination policy, appeal process, etc.); - o academic probation and academic honours; - communication of academic policies to students and academic staff, and future plans regarding academic policies and records; - o support services; - o payment requirements and refund policies; - o financial assistance; and - o transcript protection.

-Category 9: Student Services
+Category 9: Student Services and the Student Experience